 From 2010 to 2014, Australia provided $100 million in development assistance to Latin America, including 250 Australia Awards scholarships.
 The regional program has now closed, though some activities which have already been funded will continue until 2017.

 For the latest economic data refer to the Brazil country fact sheet..

 Brazil is the world’s seventh largest economy, with a GDP of US$2.2 trillion.
 Brazil's per capita GDP is lower than Chile’s, but higher than fellow BRICS members, China and India.
-Brazil’s economy grew by 2.5 per cent in 2013 but was subdued in 2014.
-Inflation increased slightly from 6.2 to 6.4 per cent from 2013 to 2014.
-Economic growth in 2015 is expected to remain low while inflation should remain at or near its current level.
+Brazil’s economy grew by 0.1 per cent in 2014 but is expected to move into recession in 2015.
+Inflation increased slightly from 6.2 to 6.3 per cent from 2013 to 2014.
+Inflation is forecast to rise to 7.8 per cent.
 Brazil's unemployment rate averaged 5.5 per cent in 2014.
 The World Economic Forum Global Competitiveness Index for 2014-15 ranked Brazil 57 out of 144 countries and the World Bank's 2014 rankings for 'ease of doing business' placed Brazil 120 out of 189.